Remote work monitoring hurts performance

 As Gartner points out, excessive monitoring will lead to lower productivity.
 No doubt companies that engage in the practice will find it hard to recruit.
 Those who have an option will choose to work elsewhere.

 Dumb employers like to measure worker input: keystrokes per minute, completed calls and similar.
-Smart employers are more focused on output.
-If someone gets the job done or hits targets, then, within reason, the details of how they reach goals is not important.
+Smart employers focus on output.
+That’s the part that matters.
+The how is less important.
+If someone gets the job done or hits targets, you don’t need to worry about the details of how they reached their goals.